michailmitsakis/code_mqs/README.md

 The package also contains different kinds of visualizations of the results.

+- Updated Ax to latest version, careful with new dependencies (original version still in other folder).
 - **Also check possible Claude/ChatGPT output for this README.**